The Rare Disorders Strategy outlines the Government's intentions to improve health outcomes for people living with a rare disorder.

 • Te Pātaka Whaioranga | Pharmac

-Rare Disorders NZ's primary focus moving forward is on monitoring progress and holding the agencies to account.
-We will continue to advocate for implementable actions within the seven priority areas that were agreed to by our collective of support groups, and reaffirmed following the release of the Strategy.
+We will continue to advocate for an implementation plan and actions within the seven priority areas that were agreed to by our collective of support groups, and reaffirmed following the release of the Strategy.

 Rare News